AlexGaiser/c_lisp/Readme.md

 ## Usage

-To run the Lisp shell, open your terminal and run `sh start.sh`
+To run the Lisp shell, open your terminal and run `sh ./start.sh`